cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 are listed in the definitions for Blind, BlindSign, and Finalize.
 These errors are meant as a guide for implementors.
 They are not an exhaustive list of all the errors an implementation might emit.
 For example, implementations might run out of memory.

+Moreover, implementations can handle errors as needed or desired.
+Where applicable, this document provides guidance for how to deal with explicit errors that are generated in the protocol.
+For example, the "invalid blind" error that is generated in Blind occurs when the client generates a prime factor of the server's public key. {{blind}} indicates that implementations SHOULD retry the Blind function when this error occurs, but an implementation could also handle this exceptional event differently, e.g., by informing the server that the key has been factored.

 ## Signing Key Usage and Certification {#cert-oid}